anchetaWern/anchetawern.github.io/source/_posts/2014-02-17-a-whirlwind-tour-of-web-developer-tools-web-servers.markdown

 sudo /etc/init.d/apache2 restart
 ```

 For Windows users there is this thing called [WAMP](http://www.wampserver.com/en/) which you can install.
 Apache is packaged with it along with MySQL and PHP so you can start playing with it immediately without doing a lot of configuration.
 You can also have them installed separately but you will have to do some configuration before you can start playing with it.
-I've written a tutorial about it before: [How to install and configure apache, php, and mysql](http://kyokasuigetsu25.wordpress.com/2012/04/12/how-to-install-and-configure-apache-php-and-mysql/).
+I've written a tutorial about it before: [How to install and configure apache, php, and mysql](http://kyokasuigetsu25.wordpress.com/2012/04/12/how-to-install-and-configure-apache-php-and-mysql/) so check that out if you do not want to use packaged versions.

 For MAC OS there's [MAMP](http://www.mamp.info/en/index.html).